Agent J travels back in time to the 1960s, to stop an alien from assassinating his friend Agent K and changing history.

 In 1990, American writer Lowell Cunningham took this idea and ran with it.
 He created a Men In Black comic, which was illustrated by Sandy Carruthers.
 In 1997, this became the basis of the first MEN IN BLACK movie and a franchise was born.
 In addition to the sequel movies, there were further comics, an animated series, a third person shooter for PC and Playstation, a Universal Studios ride and two questionable singles by Will Smith.

-MEN IN BLACK 3 uses its time travel story to further explore the relationship of Agent J (Smith) and Agent K (Jones).
-So it’s a father and son story by stealth.
+MEN IN BLACK 3 uses its time travel story to further explore the relationship of Agent J (Will Smith) and Agent K (Tommy Lee Jones).
+So, it’s a father and son story by stealth.
 The movie opens on J feeling as though K has become particularly uncommunicative and that something terrible must have happened to him in the past.
-Cue an escaped psychotic convict called Boris (Flight of The Conchord’s Jemaine Clement) who finds a way to go back in time to kill Agent K and prevent his 40 years of incarceration in a Lunar-max prison.
+Cue an escaped psychotic convict called Boris (Flight of The Conchords’ Jemaine Clement) who finds a way to go back in time to kill Agent K and prevent his 40 years of incarceration in a Lunar-max prison.

 Josh Brolin is 44, but somehow using Hollywood arithmetic he has been cast to play Agent K at the age of 29.
 Brolin’s K impersonation was achieved by multiple viewings of the first MIB movie as well as seeing early Jones’ performances in THE EXECUTIONER’S SONG and COAL MINER’S DAUGHTER.
 He also listened to audio tapes of Jones while between takes.
 All the hard work paid off with a performance that is uncanny in its accuracy.